 You can have the most stylish and inviting space, but if your coffee is sub-par, we probably won’t come back often.

-Below are our favorite coffee shops in downtown Raleigh that we keep going back to, and judging by their popularity, other locals love them too!
+Below are our favorite coffee shops in Raleigh, North Carolina that we keep going back to, and judging by their popularity, other locals love them too!

 Popular coffee shops in downtown raleigh

 Jubala is the coffee shop in Raleigh you’ll find us at most often.
 I love all things Jubala.
 From the coffee, to the vibe, to the location and their food offerings – everything is made to order from their specialty coffees to their waffles and breakfast biscuits.

 Whilst I can’t speak for their specialty coffees as I like to watch my sugar intake, for me their latte ranks a very close second or on par to Heirloom – and they sell flat whites which us Aussies love (similar to a latte but made with less milk).

 What I do know is, our kids absolutely love their nutella and banana waffles, and their choc chip cookies.

 In fact, my daughter just came for a 15-minute drive to downtown Raleigh from Cary just to get their waffles.

 I love the location on Hillsborough Street, right across the road from NC State University campus, and underneath the cool Aloft Hotel which is one of the best places to stay in downtown Raleigh.